swirsing/mts/README.md

 The simulator creates bursty raw data traffic according to mobile usage characteristics.
 It produces...
 - uplink and downlink data volumes for
 - an arbitrary number of users (~ up to 2.500)
-- in freely chosen time intervals (from several minutes to one hour*)
+- in freely chosen simulation durations (from several minutes to several days)
-- at arbitrary interval sizes (1m to 1hour)
+- at arbitrary interval sizes (1m to 1hour*)
 - comes with exemplary models for weekday and weekend traffic patterns.
 - Patterns are derived from traffic measurements